Book now

 Which room categories are available in the Hotel Arcadia?

-You can book Other, Standard room, Standard Single room, Standard Triple room, Standard Quadruple room, Standard Family room, Standard Double room, Superior room, Superior Single room, Superior Double room, Deluxe room, Deluxe Double room, Executive room, Classic room, Classic Double room, Suite, Double Suite, Deluxe Suite, Deluxe Double Suite, Executive Apartment in the hotel.
+You can book Run of House, Standard room, Standard Single room, Standard Triple room, Standard Quadruple room, Standard Double room in the hotel.
 Please check room availability by choosing your dates

 Are pets allowed at Hotel Arcadia?